gonhvvjvo/exsi-vm-clone/README.md

 ```
 1. PowerOn VM
 2. VM answer: I Copied It
--*Note: For MS Windows VM recommend use with sysprep*
+- *Note: For MS Windows VM recommend use with sysprep*